Kristina01111000/4Einstitute/README.md

 Is the new font good?
 Look at a more modern sans serif type font, still make sure that the I has a top and bottom line.
 Remember name of current one so we can go back if we like it more,

 - waiting on logo
-- Set up contact page so it works
+- Set up contact page so it works -> need institute data for send in blue, -> they need it so spammers don't use their service
 - Add his picture to about us page -> copy from univchir site?
 - add sendinblue to set up the contact page -> need business info for it